RyMaDe/Crypto-Charts/README.md

 # Crypto Chart Viewer
-Webpage to view charts for cryptocurrencies.
+Webpage to view interactive charts for cryptocurrencies.

 ## Guide
 Enter the symbol or the name of the coin in the search box and select the correct coin.
 The graph will update.